TheRoadQaQ/ReLIFT/README.md

 ![overview](./figures/luffy_performance.jpg)

 ### Key Highlights:
-- **RL interleaved with Fine-Tuning:** interleaves RL with online FT to learn what RL can't.
+- **RL Interleaved with Fine-Tuning:** Combines RL with online fine-tuning, enabling the model to learn aspects that RL alone cannot capture.
-- **Online Fine-Tuning:** only learn what RL can't, need only 13% demonstrations.
+- **Efficient Online Fine-Tuning:** Requires only 13% of demonstration data, focusing exclusively on areas where RL falls short.
-- **Good Performance:** achieves superior performance and efficiency compared to using RL or SFT alone.
+- **Superior Performance:** Achieves better performance and efficiency compared to using RL or SFT alone.

 ---

 # 🔧Usage